Sternberg Interfaith Gold Medallion

-The Interfaith Gold Medallion is a prestigious award founded in 1986 and granted by the Sir Sigmund Sternberg Charitable Foundation.
+The Interfaith Gold Medallion is a award founded in 1986 and granted by the Sir Sigmund Sternberg Charitable Foundation.

 Purpose of the Award

 The purpose of the award is to recognize those who have 'endeavored to make an exceptional contribution to the improvement of understanding between the faiths in the United Kingdom, and across the world'.
 The Medallion is awarded to outstanding individuals who have helped promote peace and tolerance between people of different faiths.
 This has included Heads of State and Government, Royalty, and religious, civic, business, and philanthropic leaders.